open-source-labs/Reactime/README.md

 You can view your application's file structure and click on a snapshot to view your app's state.
 State can be visualized in a Component Graph, JSON Tree, or Performance Graph.
-Snapshots can be diffed with the previous snapshot, which can be viewed in Diff mode.
+Snapshots can be compared with the previous snapshot, which can be viewed in Diff mode.
 <br>
 <br>